obsidianmd/obsidian-developer-docs/en/Themes/App themes/Submit your theme.md

 Before you submit your theme, make sure you have the following files in the root folder of your repository:

 - A `README.md` that describes the theme.
+Its content is shown on your entry's [[Public plugin or theme listing#Overview|listing page]].
 - A `LICENSE` that determines how others are allowed to use the theme and its source code.
 If you need help to pick a license for your theme, refer to [Choose a License](https://choosealicense.com/).
 - A screenshot of your theme to be displayed in the community theme store.
 Recommended image dimensions: 512 x 288 pixels.
 - A `manifest.json` that describes your theme.
 For more information, refer to [[Manifest]].